Rittenhouse Psychological Services is a boutique practice focused on helping adults thrive while living with ADHD.

 In the initial stage of treatment, we spend a time assessing the various ways in which ADHD impacts our client’s lives and the strategies that they have developed to help them cope.
 We then create systematic plan for addressing each of these areas of concern.
 When obstacles arise, we work with our clients to problem solve, finding strategies for dealing with the hurdles.

 While working on concrete tasks, we are able to address the guilt and shame that often comes up.
 These feelings often accumulate from a lifetime of trying to meet the demands of living in a neurotypical world with a nuero-atypical brain.
 This guilt and shame can lead to issues with self-esteem.
 A lifetime of difficulty doing the things you know you need to do can cause you to doubt your abilities and makes it hard to trust yourself.
-Every fault and instance of struggle then further mounts on the pile of shame, making it harder to approach their tasks.
+Every fault and instance of struggle then further mounts on the pile of shame, making it harder to approach your tasks.

 At RPS, we strive to address both the practical and the emotional impact of ADHD in tandem, allowing for magnified growth and healing.